Fildo7525/pretty_hover/README.md

  - [Contributing](#contributing)
  - [Inspiration](#inspiration)

-Pretty_hover is a light weight plugin that parses the hover message before opening the popup window.
+Pretty_hover is a lightweight plugin that parses the hover message before opening the popup window.
 The output can be easily manipulated with.
-This will result in more readable hover message.
+This will result in a more readable hover message.

-Additional feature is `number conversion`.
+An additional feature is `number conversion`.
 If you are tired of constantly converting some numbers to hex, octal or binary you can use this plugin to do it for you.

 ### How it looks